abhishekg785/pipedrive-pwa-workshop/README.md

 ## PWA Workshop and stuff

 PWA is a big topic to cover.
 There is no one way or technique to implement PWAs.
-PWAs are awesome, they make our websites work offline and run fast on slow networks, which is a good user experience.
+PWAs are awesome, they make our websites work offline, behave/feel like native apps, run fast on slow networks, and can be installed as desktop or mobile apps, which is a good user experience.

 Here are the links to the resources for the topics we discussed or could not :p, check them out :